Robin Janvrin, Baron Janvrin: Career

 Janvrin entered the Royal Navy in 1964, was commissioned as an acting sub-lieutenant on 1 September 1966, promoted lieutenant on 4 March 1971, and served until 2 July 1975.
 He subsequently became a member of the Castaways' Club.
 On leaving the navy, Janvrin joined the Foreign and Commonwealth Office.
 He was a Second Secretary in 1975 and was appointed First Secretary at the mission to NATO in 1976.
 He was officially appointed an Officer of the Diplomatic Service on 7 February 1979.
 Janvrin was First Secretary in New Delhi from 1981 to 1984, during which time he was made a member of the 4th Class of the Royal Victorian Order for services during the Queen's state visit to India.

 Janvrin was then counsellor and deputy head of the Department for the Personnel Department of the Foreign and Commonwealth Office from 1985 to 1987.

 On 1 June 1987 Janvrin was recruited as press secretary to the Queen, though it was initially thought that he would be appointed assistant press secretary.
+In 1990, he was awarded the New Zealand 1990 Commemoration Medal.
 On 19 October 1990 he became assistant private secretary to the Queen, and in 1996 the deputy private secretary.
 He was promoted a commander of the Royal Victorian Order in the 1994 New Year Honours, a companion of the Order of the Bath in the 1997 New Year Honours, and a knight commander of the Royal Victorian Order in the 1998 New Year Honours,.
 In February 1999 he succeeded Sir Robert Fellowes (later Lord Fellowes) as private secretary to the sovereign.
 He was promoted to knight commander of the Order of the Bath in the 2003 New Year Honours.